 It’s something of an understatement to say that the last few years have seen an upwards trajectory for The Black Swan at Oldstead and the Banks family.
 Since taking over the kitchen at Oldstead, Tommy Banks has retained its Michelin star, won Great British Menu twice and seen TripAdvisor name the restaurant the Best Fine Dining Establishment in the World.
 In the last twelve months the family have capitalised on that hard earned momentum with Tommy publishing his first recipe book, Roots, along with opening a second restaurant right here in York that shares the books name and focus on seasonality as defined by the Banks family.
+I was very lucky to attend the Roots York Launch.

 It’s fair to say that in the early days after any restaurant opening, one always sees a few loose ends that the pressures of time have left hanging.
 There were a few minor details lacking on the night I attended, but nothing worth getting excited about.
 These guys know that the hard work involved in running a restaurant certainly doesn’t end with the doors opening so these will be taken care of by now.
 The upstairs of the building is a bar area now offering cocktails and drinks to enjoy before dinner which make use of herbs from the wonderfully well stocked garden in Oldstead.
-This is exactly what I did before heading downstairs to the dining room for the main event.
+This is exactly what I did before heading downstairs to the dining room for the main event at the Roots York launch.

 Tommy’s cookbook, Roots, redefines the seasons into three (The Hunger Gap, Time of Abundance and Preserving Season) and that approach will inform the menu at Roots throughout the year.
 The menu offers small plates which, while divisive amongst critics, still remain popular with the public.
 I can happily see my way through a small plate menu as much as a la carte but if you’d rather skip the decision making there’s also a “Roots Feast Menu” available for £55 a head which is intended to allow the whole table to get a curated cross section of the current season’s experience.